Published On: Feb 24 2013 10:08:24 PM CSTUpdated On: Feb 25 2015 01:00:00 AM CST

 1901: J. P. Morgan incorporates the United States Steel Corporation.

 1888: John Foster Dulles, who served as U.S. secretary of state under President Dwight D. Eisenhower from 1953 to 1959 and was a significant figure in the early Cold War era, is born in Washington, D.C.
-The Washington Dulles International Airport, located in Dulles, Va., is named in his honor.
-He's seen here with Eisenhower in 1956.
+The Washington Dulles International Airport, located in Dulles, Virginia, is named in his honor.
+Dulles, seen here with Eisenhower in 1956, died of colon cancer at age 71 on May 24, 1959.

 1870: Hiram Rhodes Revels, a Republican from Mississippi, is sworn into the United States Senate, becoming the first black person ever be seated in the U.S. Congress.
 Earlier in the year Revels had been elected by a vote of 81 to 15 in the Mississippi State Senate to finish the term of one of the state's two seats in the U.S. Senate, which had been left vacant since the Civil War.
 His seating was delayed by two days of debate after Southern Democrats opposed sitting him in the Senate.